-The post that goes through what I splashed out on my recent flat purchase in London.
+The post that goes through what my purchase costs were as a first-time buyer in London.

 It’s pretty impossible to come up with an exact figure for what it costs to buy a property.
 It obviously depends on a lot of things: where you’re buying, whether you’re a first-time buyer, the cost of the property.